sataketatsuya/BERL_for_TextWorld/README.md

 ## Installation

 This project requires Python 3.7+.
-It was tested on a Linux system with a CUDA GPU.
+It was tested on a Linux system with a CUDA(==11.6) GPU.

 It is recommended to install the conda virtual environment.